The importance of succession planning for continued organisational growth and success

 Baby boomers, as the name suggests, are one of the biggest generations around today.
 By 2030, most of them will have entered retirement.
 Although some workplace flexibility schemes include phased retirement, these people aren't going to be around your organisation forever.
 This is why the need for succession planning in your business cannot be ignored.

-To use traditional law firms as an example, lawyers who obtain a partner position often reside in that role for the rest of their careers, potentially meaning that firms can go decades at a time without significant changes to their most senior leadership.
+As an example, lawyers who obtain a partner position often reside in that role for the rest of their careers.
+Potentially this means firms can go decades at a time without significant changes to senior leadership.

 But the fact is that anyone with specialist knowledge, or who otherwise plays an essential role in the day-to-day running of your company has the potential to create a huge gap in your corporate structure if they decide to leave.